n-flint/backend_prework/day_3/questions.md

 ## Day 3 Questions

 1. What is a conditional statement?
 Give three examples.
-A conditional statement evaluates to 'true' or 'false'.
-Three common ones are == (equal), > (greater than) and < (less than).
+Condition statements evaluate to true or false. (==) is seeing if things are equal to each other.
+(<) is the less than comparison, seeing if something is less than the other. (>=) is the greater or equal comparison, seeing if something is greater or equal to each other.

 1. Why might you want to use an if-statement?
-The 'if-statement' allows the program to take a different path depending on the outcome of the conditions in the 'if-statement'.
+This is used to see if a condition meets a certain condition that is decided in the if statement.
+If these conditions are not met, then the code moves on to the else portion of the if loop.

-1. What is the Ruby syntax for an if statement? age = 85 if age <= "85" puts "Hey there, youngin!" else puts "Holy Toledo!
-You are quite old." end
+1. What is the Ruby syntax for an if statement?
+The syntax for the if statement is: if condition = something puts something or does something else (if the first condition isn't met) puts something or does something else end (every loop has to have an end)

 1. How do you add multiple conditions to an if statement?
-The && signs searches for both conditions, while the || searches for either condition.
+Besides the 'if' and 'else' conditions, you can use 'elsif' to add multiple conditions.

-1. What is the Ruby syntax for an if/elsif/else statement? number = 7
+1. What is the Ruby syntax for an if/elsif/else statement? if number == 4 puts "Four!" elsif number < 4 puts "Too low!" elsif number > 4 puts "Too high! else puts "What did you pick?!" end
-if number < 7
-  p "Guess again..."
-elsif number > 7
-  p "Keep guessing..."
-else
-  p "Winner winner chicken dinner!" end

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
-There is also an "Unless" operator.
-This seems to be easier to use than the "!" sign.
+You could also use a while loop.